-Filing your taxes isn’t always fun.
-But it doesn’t have to be a complicated process or take a long time.
+Filing your taxes isn’t fun, but it doesn’t have to be a complicated process or take a long time.
 If your situation is fairly basic, you can file your taxes in less than half an hour.
-Of course, the more complicated your situation, the more time it may take and you may even wish to hire a tax professional to assist you.
+Of course, the more complicated your situation, the longer it may take, and you may even wish to hire a tax professional to assist you.

 Gather Your Personal Information and Tax Forms

 This is the most important step for preparing your taxes.
-Spending some time to gather the required paperwork before you start will prevent you from starting and stopping your return while you go look for documents you may have forgotten about.
+Gathering the required paperwork before you start will prevent you from starting and stopping your return while you go look for documents you may have forgotten.
 That’s why I recommend having a tax prep checklist before you start your tax return.

-Over the years I’ve created my own checklist for personal use, based on my previous tax returns.
+Over the years, I’ve created my own checklist for personal use, based on my previous tax returns.
 Here is an overview of my tax organization system.
 Feel free to use my system, or create your own if you don’t already have one.
-Some tax software companies also offer a tax preparation checklist that you can download from their site.
-So be sure to look for those if you need other ideas.
+Some tax software companies also offer tax preparation checklists that you can download from their sites.
+Be sure to look for those if you need other ideas.

-You will need to gather all the personal information for yourself and each of the dependents who will be on your tax return (if applicable).
-Make sure you have the full name, birth date, and Social Security Number for each person on your tax return.
-You will also need records of your income and tax deductions and a copy of last year’s tax return if you have it handy.
-Note: Most tax software companies, such as H&R Block and TurboTax make it easy to import a pdf copy of last year’s tax return.
+Gather all the personal information for yourself and each of the dependents who will be on your tax return (if applicable).
+Make sure you have the full name, birth date and Social Security number for each person on your tax return.
+You will also need records of your income and tax deductions and a copy of last year’s tax return.
+Note: Most tax software companies, such as H&R Block and TurboTax, make it easy to import a PDF copy of last year’s tax return.

 Some military members may have special tax considerations.
-Be sure to check out these military tax tips to help you understand some situations you may face when you file your taxes, and which forms you may need.
+Check out these military tax tips to help you understand some situations you may face when you file your taxes and what forms you may need.

-The following are some examples of the tax forms or information you may need.
-Just use this as a starting point because each situation is unique.
+The following are examples of the tax forms or information you may need.
+Use this as a starting point because each situation is unique.